DeSantis: Freedom is good, COVID mandates, lockdowns are bad

 DeSantis referred to Florida being a free state 10 times during the 33-minute speech, often interrupted by applause from Republican lawmakers as the Legislature opened its annual 60-day session.

-The governor said his policies have made Florida a leader in job growth and that rising state revenue puts the state in a good position as it prepares the next budget.
+The governor said his policies have made Florida a leader in job growth and that rising state revenue puts the state in a good position for drafting its next budget.

 “Freedom works,” DeSantis said.
 “Our economy is the envy of the nation.
 And our state is well-prepared to guard against future economic turmoil.”